Many organizations invest heavily in AI, yet most projects fail to scale. Only 10-20% of AI proofs of concept progress to full deployment.1

 The model layer includes architectures, training mechanisms, and deployment processes for AI models.
 It ensures experimentation, optimization, and monitoring across diverse applications such as LLMs and AI video systems.

-• LMMs (Large Multimodal Models): Multimodal models require high-dimensional input handling and temporal awareness.
+- LMMs (Large Multimodal Models): Multimodal models require handling high-dimensional inputs and temporal awareness.
 Google DeepMind’s Veo leads the development of video AI models for action recognition and video summarization tasks.

-• MLOps platforms support model tracking, testing, and production rollout: Hugging Face (HF) offers tools and repositories to support model versioning, testing, and deployment across environments.
+- MLOps platforms support model tracking, testing, and production rollout.
+Hugging Face (HF) offers tools and repositories for model versioning, testing, and deployment across environments.

 Limitations

 This is the industry view from the perspective of an enterprise buyer.
-Behind each industry lie other industries that sell to these industries.
-For example, in the compute segment, NVIDIA outsources the manufacturing of its chips to TSMC, which outsources the manufacturing of a significant share of its chip-making equipment to ASML.
+Behind each industry lie other industries that supply it.
+For example, in the compute segment, NVIDIA outsources chip manufacturing to TSMC, which in turn outsources a significant share of its chip-making equipment to ASML.

-Effective AI infrastructure enables organizations to develop and deploy various AI applications.
+Effective AI infrastructure determines how quickly organizations can experiment, deploy, and scale AI applications.
 With the right combination of hardware and software components, data scientists can support complex AI workloads, ensure data protection, and efficiently handle large volumes of data.

 1. AI agents

-AI agents are designed to carry out tasks autonomously or interactively.
-They often combine perception, reasoning, and decision-making.
+AI agents perform tasks autonomously or interactively by combining perception, reasoning, and decision-making capabilities.

-Building AI agents requires integrated hardware and software, and managing sensitive data securely.
+Building AI agents requires integrated hardware and software and the secure management of sensitive data.

 2. RAG pipelines